Beavers Bend Resort Park Attractions

 Tame horseback riding is available at Beavers Bend State Park.

 The train is a 1/3 size replica of the C.P.
 Huntington S.P. train that was built in 1863.
 The ride takes visitors through the beautiful Game Reserve.

 Hayrides are scheduled two times per week for general public.
 Private hay rides for families and groups may be scheduled anytime – call for reservations.

-Paddle boats/Miniature Golf, Bumper boats, canoes, swim beach
+Paddle boats, mini golf, bumper boats, canoes, swim beach

 Canoe Rental & Float Trips